Arnona: How the Municipal Property Tax in Israel Works

 Do apartment owners need to pay Arnona on empty apartments?

 One of the common questions asked by foreign residents with property in Israel, some of whom visit their apartments for only a month or two each year, is whether they are obligated to pay the property tax even if the apartment sits empty most of the time.
 The basic answer is yes; the tax is levied even when the apartment is empty.
-However, there are a number of exceptions to this rule.
+However, there are several exceptions to this rule.

-The third case in which no property tax is collected is when it comes to a destroyed property that is deemed uninhabitable.
+The third case in which no property tax is collected is when it comes to a destroyed property deemed uninhabitable.
 In such a case, the property owner is entitled to a total exemption from property tax for three years, followed by five years at a reduced rate.

 What is meant by a “ghost apartment”?